Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 ALB for proper Blue/Green deployment assuming you have more than one instance in your ECS cluster.

-(As I'm writing this, I completely forgot Route 53 and ACM.
-Please use Route 53 so that ACM can easily manage your certificate... for free!
-Plus that's how your ALB will easily configure with everything).

 I chose ECS because there were GitHub actions for this anyways.
-However, note that this is much slower that simply using EC2.
+However, note that this is much slower than simply using EC2.
 The current Travis configuration uses Docker, but my PR in cookiecutter-django should change the configuration from Docker based to completely Docker free, erasing 1.5 minutes of CI.